Tudor0404/easythread/docs/pages/analysis.rst

 SVGs, short for Scalable Vector Graphics are mathematically defined graphics which can be zoomed in or out as to an infinite degree without losing resolution, SVGs are used throughout design and illustration market because primarily of this feature, and because they can be easily manipulated afterwards.

-Because SVGs are mathematically based and work on a coordinate grid, finding points of intersection and getting the length of a section of a path is much easier compared to bitmap images.
+Because SVGs work on a coordinate grid, finding points of intersection and getting the length of a section of a path is much easier compared to bitmap images.
 Since bitmap images are pixel based, there is no mathematical way of finding out where two lines intersect due to the limited resol8tion.
 In the image below, the difference between SVG and PNG can be seen.
 To find the intersection coordinate of the left slope of the 'A' to the horizontal in bitmap, coordinates can only be found to an integer, in this case (0,4).
-However with the SVG, the exact coordinate to an appropiate amount of decimal points can be found ((0.7, 4.4) to 1 decimal points), this chain of reasoning can also be applied to why it is easier to get the distance of a section of a path in SVGs.
+However, with the SVG the exact coordinate to an appropriate amount of decimal points can be found ((0.7, 4.4) to 1 decimal points).
+This chain of reasoning can also be applied to why it is easier to get the distance of a section of a path in SVGs.
 Another problem SVGs remove, is the ambiguity of what the object in the image is.
-For exmaple, on the left side of the diagram, we as humans recognise the image is depiciting 2 angled slopes meeting at an acute angle with a horizontal line connecting these 2 slopes below the intersection, or an 'A', but a computer does not know that.
+For example, on the left side of the diagram, we as humans recognize the image is depicting 2 angled slopes meeting at an acute angle with a horizontal line connecting these 2 slopes below the intersection, or an 'A'.
+But a computer does not know that.
 However on the right, the computer knows the equation of each line.
 This means that it understands the content, but not the context, which is enough for the project to work.

 .. figure:: /_static/images/bitmap-vs-svg.png
     :alt: bitmap vs png diagram